Check Floodplain Status

 - Large scale maps are available by clicking the desired area:

 - The Federal Emergency Management Agency (FEMA) has the Digital Flood Insurance Rate Maps (DFIRM) available on-line.
-You can view flood maps online using Mapviewer or by using a Google Earth application.
+You can view flood maps online using Natural Flood Hazard Layer

-- The Lake County has a Geographic Information System (GIS) site that shows the flood zones here.
+- The Lake County has a Geographic Information System (GIS) site that shows the DFIRM here.
 When you are in the maps, be sure to check the Flood Zones box under the Change Map Layers button in the upper right.

 - The Water Resources Department will determine whether a property is in or out of the SFHA as shown on the current DFIRM.
 Additional flood insurance data for a property, such as the DFIRM zone and the base flood elevation or depth.